Hezbollah leader says his group must retaliate for suspected Israeli strike in Beirut

 The Beirut strike is not the only thing threatening a wider fight between Israel and Lebanon.

-Israeli officials have threatened greater military action against Hezbollah unless it withdraws its fighters from Lebanese territory near their shared border.
+Israeli officials have threatened greater military action against Hezbollah unless it withdraws it fighters from Lebanese territory near their shared border.

 A pullback – called for under a 2006 U.N. truce but never implemented – is necessary to stop barrages and allow the return of tens of thousands of Israelis to homes they evacuated near the border, Israel says.